“Just a small town girl, living in a lonely world, taking the midnight train going anywhere” – Journey.

 - Phone: 905-525-2183

 - Open 7 days a week from sunrise to sunset

 Whether you are a small town person, or a small town person at heart, it is always time to escape the city life and become one with nature.

 I discovered my little slice of heaven in the midst of a sea of concrete over 30 years ago.
-I have continued to seek refuge from the hustle and bustle of city life ever since.
-I will continue to escape into nature as often as I can, until such time as I am lucky enough to move home.
+I have continued to seek refuge from the hustle and bustle of city life ever since and especially more often during these trying times.

-Have you found your your little slice of heaven for your nature escape?
+Have you found a little slice of heaven for your nature escape?
 Where do you go to get away from it all?

 SEE YOU ON THE TRAILS 🙂